Tesla Autopilot: Autopilot

-Autopilot is the most basic package that comes included on the Models S, 3, X, and Y. Autopilot features adaptive cruise control (named Traffic-Aware Cruise Control or TACC) and lane-centering (Autosteer).
-The package also includes minor features such as "Green Light Chime" and standard safety systems such as automatic emergency braking (AEB), lane and roadway edge departure warning and correction, and blind spot indicators.
+Autopilot is the basic package that comes included on the Models S, 3, X, and Y. Autopilot features adaptive cruise control (named Traffic-Aware Cruise Control or TACC) and lane centering (Autosteer).
+The package also includes minor features such as "green light chime" and standard safety systems such as automatic emergency braking, lane and roadway edge departure warning and correction, and blind spot indicators.

-While the Cybertruck includes TACC, as of October 2024, it does not include Autosteer.
+The Cybertruck and standard variants of Models 3/Y do not include Autosteer.
+In January 2026, Tesla announced that new vehicles sold would not include Autosteer.

 Enhanced Autopilot (EAP)

-Enhanced Autopilot is a middle ground package, offering Summon, Auto Lane Change, Navigate on Autopilot, Autopark.
+Enhanced Autopilot is a middle ground package, offering Summon, Auto Lane Change, Navigate on Autopilot, and Autopark.
 Vehicles that support EAP are the Models S, 3, X, and Y. North American customers are currently unable to purchase this package, although it remains active on cars for which it was purchased.

 Navigate on Autopilot

 Navigate on Autopilot allows the vehicle to maneuver on the highway from on ramp to off ramp, making lane changes and navigating interchanges as needed - similar to FSD.
-Upon exiting the highway, the vehicle notifies the driver and returns to the basic autosteer.
+Upon exiting the highway, the vehicle notifies the driver and returns to the basic Autosteer.